cgivre/drill-logfile-plugin/README.md

+# UPDATE: THIS PLUGIN IS NOW PART OF APACHE DRILL (As of version 1.16)

 # Drill Logfile Plugin
 Plugin for Apache Drill that allows Drill to read and query log files of any format.